facelessuser/Rummage/docs/src/markdown/usage.md

 Language
 :
     Rummage has internal support to display dialog labels in different languages.
 Currently Rummage has English.
-Russian is outdated and not included by default, but can be configured if desired.
+Russian is outdated but includes most of the needed translations.
+In order to use locale, you must copy the project's localization files to your user settings directory.
+See [Localization](#localization) to learn more.

 ### Regular Expression Modules